Timur Lenk in Boston

 The very little known ‘Atatürk’

 How coincidental do you want it?In October 1927, Kemal Mustapha gave a speech that lasted six days.
 Yes, Fidel Castro certainly fell short of that with his six or eight hour speeches.
 When I was preparing my book “IS, the Kurds and the Caliphate.
-Turkey: from sick occupant to paranoid neighbor”.
-[The footer contains a… Continue reading The very little known ‘Atatürk’
+Turkey: from sick occupant to paranoid neighbor” (E-book available via the… Continue reading The very little known ‘Atatürk’